zeichensatz/SynologyPhotosAPI/README.md

 ```

 ## Access to Shared Albums
-To access shared albums was a problem, I was quite struggling with.
+To access shared albums was a problem, I'm quite struggling with.
 I want to access the thumbnails of photos in a shared album for loading them into my own web application.

 ```